Royal Headache

 Royal Headache was an Australian punk rock and garage band from Sydney.
 The band was formed in 2008 and was composed of Tim "Shogun" Wall (vocals), Lawrence "Law" Hall (guitar), Joseph "Joe" Sukit (bass), Chris "Shortty" Shortt (drums) and Gabrielle de Giorgio (keyboards, organ, percussion, vocals).

-The band released two albums, Royal Headache (2011) and High (2015).
+The band released two albums, Royal Headache (2011) and High (2015), both of which earned critical acclaim, and toured the US and Europe.

-In June 2017, the band announced its dissolution via a post on their Facebook page.
+In June 2018, the band announced its dissolution via a post on their Facebook page.